 Children need a safe, nurturing environment that allows them to grow, learn, and feel loved by their caretakers.
 In order to grow and learn, children's minimum needs for good nutrition, shelter, medical care, bathing, clean clothes, intellectual stimulation, appropriate discipline, love, a feeling of importance, and a safe, non-violent home setting must be met.
 When these needs are not met, a child cannot grow and learn as easily.
-If you are temporarily or permanently unable or unwilling to meet your child's minimal needs, EarlyVentures staff is mandated by Minnesota State Law to file a report with a county child protection agency.
+If you are temporarily or permanently unable or unwilling to meet your child's minimal needs, Early Ventures staff is mandated by Minnesota State Law to file a report with a county child protection agency.
 It then becomes the role of Child Protection to work with your family to ensure that your child's needs are being met.
 Should you have difficulty in providing for your child's emotional or physical needs, or safety, you are encouraged to ask for help.
 Our staff will help you find a community resource that can offer assistance.
 Some 24-hour community resources which can help you when you find that you are experiencing more stress than you can handle, include:

-• Parents Anonymous 1-800-225-4073 • Rice County Crisis Hotline 1-800-607-2330 • Rice County Child Protection 1-507-332-6214 • Rice County Crisis Nursery 1-507-332-6255 • Department of Human Services, Maltreatment Intake Lin ne 1-651-431-6600 • Department of Human Services, Division of Licensing 1-651-431-6500
+• Parents Anonymous 1-800-225-4073 • Rice County Crisis Hotline 1-800-607-2330 • Rice County Child Protection 1-507-332-6214 • Rice County Crisis Nursery 1-507-332-6255 • Department of Human Services, Maltreatment Intake Line 1-651-431-6600 ٠ Department of Human Services, Division of Licensing 1-651-431-6500 and learning.

-EarlyVentures expresses a commitment to provide an environment that encourages every child's safe growth and learning.
 If you feel that our staff is not meeting your child's needs, we encourage you to talk with the site leader.
 Should you feel your child's needs are consistently not being met, our staff will work with you to identify your child's needs and assist you in meeting them.
-As mandated reporters, EarlyVentures staff are required to make a report if there is reason to believe that a child is currently being neglected, abused, subjected to witnessing domestic abuse, or has been within the past three years.
+As mandated reporters, Early Ventures staff are required to make a report if there is reason to believe that a child is currently being neglected, abused, subjected to witnessing domestic abuse, or has been within the past three years.
 For more information on mandated reporting, please see Appendix C.